stoffee/cloud_based_setiathome_terraform/README.md

 ## How to use this repo
 This repo is [Terraform](https://www.terraform.io/) code.

 You can download the [Terraform Binary](https://www.terraform.io/downloads.html) if you are already familiar.
+1. copy the setiathome.auto.tfvars.example to setiathome.auto.tfvars
+1. uncomment the credentials line in the provider.tf
+1. drop your gcp_credentials.json in the root gcp folder

 For those that aren't as familiar you can sign up for a [free account on Terraform Cloud](https://app.terraform.io/signup/account).